 Budget-friendly Alternatives to a Grand Canyon Rafting Trip

 Ok, yes, a Grand Canyon rafting trip is undeniably gorgeous, exciting, educational, restorative and fun—the trip of a lifetime—but trips tend to fill more than 18 months in advance and they can be pretty expensive.
 A one-week trip through one of the Seven Natural Wonders of the World with an outfitter can cost a family of four more than $10,000.
 We’re going to let you in on a little secret, though.
-These three alternatives to Grand Canyon offer world-class whitewater, breathtaking scenery, and rich history at manageable prices and without the long waitlist…
+These alternatives to Grand Canyon offer world-class whitewater, breathtaking scenery, and rich history at manageable prices and without the long waitlist…

 1) Colorado River Rafting through Cataract Canyon